jjsanderson/DataBot/README.md

 As of 2019-05-17 updates using the PyPollen library to query the Benadryl site is flaky.
 I'm seeing some API errors, some slow updates, and some silent failures.
 From 2019-08-11 a revised UpdatePollen method scrapes the Met Office website directly and parses it using [PyQuery](https://pythonhosted.org/pyquery/).

+2020-06-23: Updated to allow for 'Very High' pollen reports, which somehow I'd missed last year.

 ### Worth doing at some point

 * Refactor this code to be a bit less ridiculous with global variables.
 That is: actually return variables sensibly.
 This is a bit tricky with the update jobs running as background threads, though, and that seems neater than hard-coding updates into the main loop.
 Maybe the main loop should handle API calls and the background thread should cycle the display?
+Or mumble mumble classes and objects mumble?